Alright friends, Part Two of Article 1 Section 8 is here, so please SHARE!

 If you notice, the “necessary and proper” clause continues and says, “and all other powers vested by this Constitution in the government of the United States, or in any department or officer thereof.”
 Essentially, this means that Congress can make laws that are necessary and proper for carrying into execution any other powers that the Constitution gives to the government——which, if you’ve read the Constitution, are not very many.

-Does this “necessary and proper” clause make sense now?
-The courts, political talking heads, and politicians assume that Americans are uneducated about the true meaning behind this phrase and therefore manipulate us by using it to justify overreach and abuse of power.
-“Oh well, it was necessary and proper to do so!”.
-Oh really?
 Did the law fall within the boundaries of the Congressional powers explicitly listed in the Constitution?
 If not, then Congress has violated the Constitution.
 Don’t be fooled the next time you hear this phrase.
 If it’s a friend or acquaintance who uses it, please educate them on what you’ve learned.
-Otherwise, our representatives will keep manipulating us and have no reason to change, BUT you can change that!
+Otherwise, our representatives will keep manipulating us and have no reason to change.

 The Liberty Belle